BrunoHelmeczy/CEU_DA2_Assignment_1/README.md

 ## CEU_DA2_Assignment_1

 This repository contains Bruno Helmeczy's 1st Assignment for the Data Analysis 2 - Regressions & Coding 1 - Data Analysis & Management with R courses at the Central European Universitys' MSc in Business Analytics curriculum.

+URL to this Repository on GitHub: https://github.com/BrunoHelmeczy/CEU_DA2_Assignment_1

 The assignment investigated the pattern of association between registered covid-19 cases and registered number of deaths due to covid-19 across countries, as of 20th October, 2020.
 The repository contains the following:

 ### Data folder:
 **Raw data set**